-Toby Coleman is a member of the Firm’s Real Estate Development Group and focuses his practice on construction, real estate development, and land use and zoning.
+Toby Coleman is a member of the firm’s Real Estate Development group and focuses his practice on land use and zoning, real estate development, and construction.
 Toby focuses on providing practical guidance with the goal of efficiently achieving effective outcomes.

 Toby routinely represents parties in the construction and development industry, including owners, developers, contractors, sureties and lenders.
 He is experienced in lien, bond and licensing issues, claims administration and avoidance, and regularly handles real estate and construction disputes involving both private and public projects.

 Toby partners with his clients to take advantage of opportunities as well as to identify, evaluate, and manage risk with respect to a variety of real estate and development related matters, including real estate and banking disputes, landlord-tenant issues, and foreclosures.

 Within the land use and zoning area, Toby represents national and regional developers and land owners before governing authorities, agencies, boards and commissions throughout North Carolina.
 He advises clients on all facets of land use, including rezoning cases and obtaining development approvals.

 Prior to joining Smith Anderson, Toby was a newspaper reporter at the Raleigh News & Observer.

 Professional & Community Affiliations

 - Member, Urban Land Institute Triangle District Council – Management Committee

 - Member, Board of Directors, Triangle Community Coalition

 - Member, Design Professionals Liaison Committee of the North Carolina Bar Association